 Inspired by Pirsig’s Zen and the Art of Motorcycle Maintenance, near the end of Chapter One.

-Unlike yours truly who recklessly delegated my cycle maintenance, Pirsig worked on his own bike with devotion and found great peace of mind in doing it.
+Unlike yours truly who, in 1966, recklessly delegated my cycle maintenance, Pirsig worked on his own bike with devotion and found great peace of mind in doing it.
 Unlike many in his time, he did not shun technology per se, though he knew it was being misused.
 For him, Buddha resides everywhere for those who pay attention and paying attention to doing a good job of anything requires an enlightened peace of mind.

 Persig’s book has been called “the most read philosophy book ever.”
 Perhaps this is true if we insist on a cover-to-cover read.
 I enjoyed it very much when I read it for the first time in 2015, studying it intensely.
 Touching and engaging (as is Persig’s life story) Zen is a work of genius when one considers the dryness and difficulty of traditional philosophy texts.